wasita/wasita.github.io/src/lib/blog/what-aerial-arts-has-taught-me.md

 ## Curtain call

-I don't train as often anymore, but aerial will always be one of my first loves, and I still hope to settle down somewhere with a studio nearby.
-It taught me to persist through pain, to experiment boldly, to communicate clearly, and to seek out communities where I feel seen.
-Those lessons continue to shape how I approach my research.
+So maybe it’s not vanity that brings me back to those old performance videos.
+Maybe it's a way of remembering who I am and who I've always been becoming.

-Maybe this is an admission of vanity, but when I feel down about my ability in academia, I sometimes rewatch old aerial performance videos.
-I think about all the times I flailed and fell before finally getting it.
-I think about how progress doesn't always look like progress until, suddenly, it does.
+Aerial taught me to persist through pain, to experiment boldly, to communicate clearly, and to seek out communities where I feel seen.
+It reminded me that mastery doesn't come from sudden insight, but from daily practice, in both body and mind.
+That naming things is hard.
+That collaboration is learned.
+That being weird is wonderful.

-If you fall enough times, eventually--you fly.
+And it reminds me, still, that progress often feels like flailing-—until, one day, you're flying.